 8. Once you are happy with the results, zoom out (Command –) and start a new layer to continue your edits (Shift, Option, Command, E).

 I use this technique for editing almost all my close up portraits and often for wedding photography, as well.
-It is especially flattering, and once you get used to the process, it takes only 1-2 minutes!
-I hope it works for you as well!
+It is especially flattering, and once you get used to the process, it takes only a couple of minutes!
+I hope it works for you!

 About the Author: